T

 +

-While credit cards are widely accepted in hotels, restaurants, and larger shops, it's advisable to carry some cash for smaller tavernas, local markets, and tips.
-Bringing around €100-€200 per person should be sufficient for incidentals, but this can vary based on your spending habits.
+While credit cards are widely accepted in hotels, restaurants, and larger shops in Mykonos, it's advisable to carry some cash for smaller tavernas, local markets, and taxis.
+Bringing around €100-€200 per person should be sufficient for incidentals, but you can withdraw more from ATMs if needed.
+The currency is the Euro (€).

 Is Mykonos safe at night?